Daryltp/packer-vmware-vagrant-trusty/README.md

 * VMWare ovftool installed and available in $PATH

 ###Vagrant
+This section will download the stated ubuntu-14 iso and create a vagrant .box file for local testing.

 ####To Run
 The buildVagrant.sh script will clean up any artifacts from previous runs, zipping and versioning the .box file and start from scratch.